Chrisss09/Travel-Tracker/README.md

 Throughout my project I have done various testing on my code such as:

-To check connection between MongoDB and my server I opened up what was going to be my main planner page, and I added some basic HTML.
+To check connection between MongoDB and my server I opened up what was going to be my main planner page, and I added some basic HTML with my headings from my data.

 ```HTML
 {% for count in country %}